cosmosgame/save-the-world/content/articles/index.md

         - simplify
         - do the reading for you
       - focus on practical, measurable results
-  - Alternatives
+      - Open source leading the way
   - Promises
-    - As succintly as possible
+    - As succinctly as possible
       - Value your time
     - This is way bigger than me
     - Practical, solution based